Life is better when you have choices. But for orthodontics patients, choices were not always available.

 5 Ways They Differ

 3) Treatment time: The average treatment time with Invisalign ranges from 12 to 18 months.
-Byte is a bit faster, with their quickest times clocking in at just 3-4 months.
+Byte is significantly faster, with their quickest times clocking in at just 3-4 months.
 That raw speed is thanks to their HyperByte device.
 Some orthodontists offer similar devices, but they cost significantly more.

 5) Financing: Both Byte and Invisalign offer financing.
 With Byte, you’ll get it with a down payment of $349 and then $83 per month.
-Invisalign’s financing is a bit different, as your orthodontist’s office will arrange the details of your payment plan.
+Financing for Invisalign, however, varies since the terms are set by your provider.

 Company Track Records

-That said, each company has its own speed factor.
-Here are the average treatment times for Invisalign and Byte:
+That said, here are the average treatment times for Invisalign and Byte:

 - Invisalign: 12 to 18 months